Logistics

 Homework due date will be Wednesday 23h59 CET every following week (8 days) to allow for Q&A during the following in-class exercise session.

-Homework assignments can be carried-out by groups of 2.
+All homework assignments can be carried out by groups of two.
 However, note that every student has to hand in a personal version of the homework.

 ➡ Check out the Homework page for an overview on expected hand-in and deadlines.